operator-framework/operator-sdk/website/content/en/docs/building-operators/ansible/migration.md

 ## Checking the changes

-Finally, follow the steps in the section [Build and run the Operator][build-and-run-the-operator] to verify your project is running.
+Finally, follow the steps in the ["run the Operator"][run-the-operator] section to verify your project is running.

 Note that, you also can troubleshooting by checking the container logs.
 E.g `$ kubectl logs deployment.apps/memcached-operator-controller-manager -n memcached-operator-system -c manager`